The views expressed by the host on this program are all over the place, meaning voluminous and omnivorous.

 And it just is a cycle that repeats.

-Don't ever get in an argument, folks, with a low information voter, because people watching will not be able to tell who's who.
+Don't ever get in an argument, folks, with a low-information voter, because people watching will not be able to tell who's who.

 You will become one of them.

-You'll you'll you'll sound like one of them.
+You'll sound like one of them.

-You'll you have no choice but then to get down to their level to talk to them.
+You have no choice but then to get down to their level to talk to them.

 Here is Sal Palantonio.